 You've got your ideal tripod.
 Now, what camera tripod accessories can help you with your picture taking activities.
 Having the right accessories for your tripod can make certain tasks possible and other photography tasks even easier to accomplish.
 This article provides you with a list of 10 useful accessories.
 You'll get some ideas on how to get the most out of your tripod by adding a gadget or two.

 Traditional accessories for tripods, and sometimes monopods, may include the typical clamps, tripod heads, adapters, cases, and quick release brackets.
 There are also some very interesting gadgets that can be used in very specific types of digital photography and video.
-Let's dive in, first with the basics.
+Let's dive in, first with the important basics.

-Almost all tripods already come with a tripod head of some sort, but if you're not thrilled with the head that your tripod came with, you should take a look into the single most important accessory your tripod has, its head.
+Almost all tripods already come with a tripod head of some sort, but if you're not thrilled with the head that your tripod came with, you should take a careful look.
+It's the single most important accessory your tripod has, its head.
 Just like you without a head, tripods can't function.

 You want to have the right kind of tripod head attached to your tripod legs to match the kind of photography you are doing.
 Ball heads give you ultimate flexibility in changing orientation and shooting angles in a compact and lightweight design.
 The larger the head the more weight they can support AND the smoother the movement of your camera.